pdrb/dbj/README.rst

     Returns:
         A document or False if database is empty.

-getfirst(self) -> Get the first inserted document on database.
+getfirst() -> Get the first inserted document on database.
     Returns:
         The first inserted document or False if database is empty.